 Immigrant settlement agencies, community groups, and churches may also provide free or low-cost English classes in some areas.
 Ask your immigrant service agency for a list of English classes in your community.
-You will find the list of agencies at: www.cic.gc.ca/ english/newcomers/map/services.asp
+In Victoria, contact the Inter-Cultural Association of Greater Victoria or the Victoria Immigrant and Refugee Centre Society.